UvA-FNWI/LaTeX/_posts/0000-02-01-schrijfgids.md

 An empty line in your code is a command; it marks the beginning of a new paragraph.
 Consider this when using rule B.2.

 A common mistake is using an empty line after a display while the paragraph continues.
 This gives unecessary indents or empty lines.
-An example of an incorrect use of white space is the following
+An example of an incorrect use of whitespace is the following

 ```latex
 Consider the symmetric polynomial